yev-reym/CrowMartDemo/README.md

 ## About the system:

 - IndexedDB API to make persistent local storage in the client
-- No bundling tool, ES6 js is run straight from the html files as a module
+- No bundling tool
-- The site should send an alert when the remarketing score reaches a certain threshold.
-This may take a bit of clicking around.
+- The site should send an alert when the remarketing score passes a certain threshold.
+This may take a bit of navigating around the site.